 Banana Buckwheat Pancakes: So I got up this morning trying to figure out what to eat for breakfast.
 As soon as I decided to make the Pancakes, my phone rang.
 It was my sister Erika telling me that I needed to post more breakfast items.
-Did we have some telepathic communication during the night?
+Did we have a telepathic conversation during the night?
 It was as if she was reading my mind.
 So weird!

-Buckwheat flour has a nutty taste and is very rich and full in nutrients.
+Buckwheat flour has a nutty taste and is very rich and full of nutrients.
 It is also considered a gluten-free flour and ideal for people with wheat allergies.
-The flour is found in most supermarkets, so don’t miss out on healthy breakfast.
+Wheat flour is found in most supermarkets, so don’t miss out on healthy breakfast.

 Remember when I said that buckwheat is rich and very nutritious, Buckwheat Pancakes are a breakfast item I cannot eat often.
 I usually feel that the flour’s richness, when consumed at least twice a month, fills me up with any missing vitamins I may need.
 Or is it my mind playing tricks on me again?
 Or better yet, is it an excuse not to eat it often?

 With this breakfast dish, I also made fresh juice.
 I would instead juice my fruits than eat them.
 It doesn’t matter how I look at it; I am still following my recommended daily diet.
 The juice is made with 1 apple, 1 pear, and 1 mandarin.

 Try this recipe at your leisure or when you feel you are tired of eating the same boring stuff.
 Don’t forget the juice.
 This breakfast goes well with it.